Shenandoah National Park Fall Foliage in Virginia 2025

 When is the peak fall foliage in Shenandoah National Park

 The fall comes to Shenandoah in early October, particularly in the higher elevations between the Thornton Gap and Rockfish Gap Entrance Stations.
-If you are an early visitor, the sceneries will be mostly gold and green with occasional patches of orange and red.
+If you are an early visitor, the scenery will be mostly gold and green, with occasional patches of orange and red.
 In mid-October, these areas fill in with lush gold and yellow, but some trees are already bare.
 Late in the month, brown shades prevail in panoramas, but you can still catch some bright vistas at the lower elevations between Front Royal and Thornton Gap.
-Anyways, we recommend checking the latest fall color reports on official websites listed in the External Resources below.
+Overall, the peak fall foliage season in the area falls in the second half of October.

-Best places for fall foliage in Shenandoah National Park
+Best places to see fall foliage in Shenandoah National Park

 Skyline Drive